manoj-ratnam/EPMG/README.md

 ### SOLUTION:
 The subdirectory in this repo contain "3-tier-aws-application" that has a terraform solution to establish a 3-tire aws environment.
-Below are the steps to launch run the terraform and launch the web-application (in this sample, we are hosting a sample flask project):
+Below are the steps to run the terraform and spin a web-application (by default, we are hosting a sample flask project):

     Requirements
       Terraform >= 0.11.1